aliyun/terraform-provider-alicloud/website/docs/r/mongodb_instance.html.markdown

 * `backup_time` - (Optional, Available since v1.42.0) MongoDB instance backup time.
 It is required when `backup_period` was existed.
 In the format of HH:mmZ- HH:mmZ.
 Time setting interval is one hour.
 If not set, the system will return a default, like "23:00Z-24:00Z".
 * `backup_period` - (Optional, List, Available since v1.42.0) MongoDB Instance backup period.
 It is required when `backup_time` was existed.
 Valid values: [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
 Default to [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
 * `backup_retention_period` - (Optional, Int, Available since v1.213.1) The retention period of full backups.
+* `backup_retention_policy_on_cluster_deletion` - (Optional, Int, Available since v1.235.0) The backup retention policy configured for the instance.
+Valid values:
+  - `0`: All backup sets are immediately deleted when the instance is released.
+  - `1 `: Automatic backup is performed when the instance is released and the backup set is retained for a long period of time.
+  - `2 `: Automatic backup is performed when the instance is released and all backup sets are retained for a long period of time.
 * `enable_backup_log` - (Optional, Int, Available since v1.230.1) Specifies whether to enable the log backup feature.
 Valid values:
   - `0`: The log backup feature is disabled.
   - `1 `: The log backup feature is enabled.